TimeHorizonProtocol/Time-Horizon-Protocol/docs/whitepaper.md

 **License:** Apache 2.0
 **Contact:** [Your preferred contact method]

-**Acknowledgments:** This work was created through a collaborative multi-AI framework where ChatGPT, Gemini, DeepSeek, and Claude jointly designed solutions to systemic financial stability challenges.
+**Acknowledgments:** This work was created through a collaborative multi-AI framework where ChatGPT, Gemini, DeepSeek, Grok and Claude jointly designed solutions to systemic financial stability challenges.
 Martin Bogner served as orchestrator and system architect.

 ---